toncarton/price_engine/README.md

 npm run build
 ```

-The result will be in `dist` folder.
+The result will be in `dist/` folder.
 The resulting files are starting with `tct_`

 ## Integration with your toncarton account